xijunlee/Blog_backend/hexo-git/source/_posts/recruting-intern.md

 {%img https://xijun-album.oss-cn-hangzhou.aliyuncs.com/banner2.jpg %}

-We are recruting long-term (** 6+ months **) interns!
+We are recruiting long-term (** 6+ months **) interns!
 If you are MS or PhD students in computer science, operations research, applied mathematics or related subjects.
 Interdisciplinary background is positive.
 You could send me (xijun.li@huawei.com) your CV If you are interested on working in Noah's Ark Lab (Shenzhen and Hong Kong).

 Specifically, my group focuses on 1) combining combinatorial optimization with machine learning algorithm, a.k.a. ** Learn to Optimize **; 2) ** Automated Machine Learning **, etc. I hope we can work together on these exicting topics.